 The venue is a restaurant, a cocktail bar & a live music venue and it is named after the beautiful & popular Kentia palm.

 The decor at Kentia is really special and as soon as you enter you are immersed into a tropical world filled with large plants and unusual lighting.
 We attended on a Thursday night and there was a really cool ambience in the restaurant and a live sax player started playing in the cocktail bar a little later into the evening.

 We were seated in a private room called the El Rincon, you can chose to close the doors for a personal experience or leave them open, we left them open which allowed us to enjoy the sea views.
 The attention to detail with the interior design really is fabulous throughout the whole place.

-We started our evening by enjoying the cocktail of the day which was the Aperol Spritz!
+We started our evening at Kentia by enjoying the cocktail of the day which was the Aperol Spritz!

 The front of house team were very attentive and we were well looked after without it being overbearing.
 Each course was explained to us in detail which really added to the experience.